two men laughing together

 • Navigate the dating scene without losing your sense of self

-• Identify and speak up for what you need
+• Identify what you need and practice communicating it more directly

-• Understand your relationship triggers and learn how to communicate them to your partner
+• Understand your relationship triggers and learn how to respond to them more effectively

 • Create the healthy boundaries needed for good relationships